 There are lots of options to go for, too.
 The simplest is to buy a pre-made mini PC.
 We tested on the excellent, but not widely available, Asus VivoMini VC65.
 This tiny computer measures 197 x 196 x 62mm, so will easily squeeze underneath your TV.
 There's even a version with a built-in DVD drive, too.

-The other option is to build your own computer - check out our guide on for a good guide.
+The other option is to build your own computer - check out our guide on how to build a console-sized gaming PC for a good guide.
 The benefit of the second option is that you can specify the exact PC you want, so that it can even play the latest games.

 There are a few things to watch out for.
 First, integrated graphics on Intel processors only support an HDMI 1.4 output.
 That means you're restricted to 4K at a jerky 24Hz; you have to use DisplayPort to get the full 60Hz in Ultra HD.
 For that reason, you will need a mini PC with a dedicated graphics card that has an HDMI 2.0 output.